char-ptr/funnygomusic/readme.md

 # funny go music
-a discord selfbot to play locally stored music.
+a discord to play locally stored music.